Sunday, April 3, 2022

 The 43 origin story, from a Scandinavian magazine

 As time passed in the late 80's, the affinity for the number 43 spread from the Curb Dogs to the Skyway team (including Eddie Roman and Mat Hoffman), and to other freestylers.
 In 1990, I put a big 43 on the back of my video box for The Ultimate Weekend.
-It said, "43 reasons to buy or rent this video." and listed the names of the riders in it, and the big tricks in the video.
+It said, "43 reasons to buy or rent this video," and listed 43 names of the riders in it, and big tricks in the video.
 While my video wasn't a BMX blockbuster by any means, pretty much all the serious riders of the day saw it at some point.
 There were very few videos out then.
-By then seeing the number 43 randomly was seen as a bit of good luck by a lot of freestylers.
+By then, seeing the number 43 randomly was seen as a bit of good luck by a lot of freestylers.

 Tom Green skates, and he's knows what's up.

-I think what really got the number 43 in more people's heads was Eddie Roman's 1991 video Headfirst, starring Mat Hoffman.
-At 20:38 in the video, Eddie asks Mat how much money he makes a week, Mat says, "A million, billion, quadrillion dollars, and 43.
+I think what really put the number 43 in more people's heads was Eddie Roman's 1991 video Headfirst, starring Mat Hoffman.
+At 20:38 in the video, Eddie asks Mat how much money he makes a week, Mat says, "A million, billion, quadrillion dollars... and 43.
 Aaaagh 43!"
-That little clip, in the most influential BMX video of all time, probably did more to promote the number 43 in BMX freestyle than anything else.
+That little clip, in the single most influential BMX video of all time, probably did more to promote the number 43 in BMX freestyle than anything else.
 Suddenly 43 was pretty much every rider's lucky number.
 And the 43 thing just kept on growing.

 The 43 story in BMX is a lot like the 420 story in marijuana/cannabis/weed culture.
 Something that started as a weird, little inside joke among a few friends, slowly grew into this worldwide thing in the subculture.
 I love the idea of that, how a little inside joke can organically grow, spread widely, and become a part of the subculture.
 So that's my take, with thanks to Maurice Meyer, on how the number 43 became the official lucky number of BMX freestylers worldwide.